-Sellafield Ltd selected Morgan Sindall and Arup in joint venture as its delivery partner for a potential £1.1 billion contract to provide a range of essential infrastructure asset services to the Sellafield site.
-The ISA will be responsible for the infrastructure portfolio, masterplanning and feasibility and design studies across Sellafield.
-The contract will run for an initial five year period, but could be extended for a further ten years, and plays an important part in driving economic growth across West Cumbria.
+Sellafield Ltd selected Morgan Sindall Infrastructure and Arup in joint venture as its delivery partner for a potential £1.1 billion contract to provide a range of essential infrastructure asset services to the Sellafield site.
+The ISA is responsible for the infrastructure portfolio, masterplanning and feasibility and design studies across Sellafield.
+The contract has recently been extended for a potential further five year period, and plays an important part in driving economic growth across West Cumbria.

 The joint venture team will define, manage, construct, commission and hand over a range of projects set out in the ISA Works Programme.

 This long-term programme of investment and change on the Sellafield site has been introduced to minimise the risk of production plant downtime due to infrastructure asset degradation.
 The project requires a fresh approach to the addressing the assets at Sellafield in an effective and efficient manner, paying attention to schedule and cost improvement.

 We are dedicated to promoting local employment within Cumbria and have held various recruitment events over the last five years to support this.
 These took place in Workington, Whitehaven and Barrow in Furness.
 We advertised our recruitment campaign in local newspapers and online and had an overwhelming response via telephone, email and foot fall at the actual events.
 In both Workington and Whitehaven the visitors were in their hundreds and each event saw us leave with around 500 CVs.
 The events have included a presentation on the project and a chance to speak with a number of employees already working on the Alliance.

 In total, we have recruited more than 300 people working on the ISA contract who are local to Cumbria, and will continue to do so to support our programme of works.

 To develop our relationship with the local supply chain, the ISA have held a number of supply chain ‘speed dating’ events which offer a chance for both national and local organisations to engage with the ISA and tender for works.